Shramkoweb/Portfolio/_posts/for-in-vs-for-of.md

 ];

 for (const index in creatures) {
-  // We need acces to creatures value by index console.log(creatures[index])
+  // We need access to creatures value by index console.log(creatures[index])
 }
 ```